-School Age Care Covid-19 Policy Procedures 2020-2021
+School Age Care Covid-19 Policy Procedures

-- If possible, phase in SAC starting September 14, 2020. - Relocate parent check-in outside APR (signage No parents past this point). - Daily temperature checks with non-contact thermometers of all students and staff. - Students or staff with temperature 100.4 + will not be permitted into the SAC. - Handwashing by all students and staff upon entering the SAC program. - Facial coverings are required by all parents, students, and staff. - Whenever possible students will maintain a safe social distance of 6 feet. - Facial coverings will be required when traveling through the building and/or when social distancing is not possible. - Daily afternoon snacks/drinks will be provided by parents each day. - Utilize only (1) set of bathrooms while SAC is in session. - Reduced capacity of full-time students to 50% (40 students at each building) - Cafeteria tables will be set-up with chairs 6 feet apart facing the same direction. - Elimination of "as needed" registration. - Suspension of part-time registrations for 2020-2021. - Reduced hours 7:30 am 9:00 am and 3:20 pm 5:00 pm. - 4:00 pm closing on ALL half days. - Eliminate current hourly billing procedure. - Institute flat full-time tuition rate \$175.00/month.
-Eliminating the need for parent sign in/out. - All common areas and supplies sanitized each evening. - Provide students with their own personal CER supply bag (pencils, markers, crayons, etc.). - Cohort groups by grade level whenever possible. - Students will keep personal belongings with them at their assigned table. - Staff would not report to work on Wednesdays and be compensated at 80% of their full salary.
+- Relocate parent check-in outside APR (signage No parents past this point). - Daily temperature checks with non-contact thermometers of all students and staff. - Students or staff with temperature 100.4 + will not be permitted into the SAC. - Handwashing by all students and staff upon entering the SAC program. - Whenever possible students will maintain a safe social distance of 3 feet. - Masks contingent on current CDC guidelines/executive orders. - Utilize only (1) set of bathrooms while SAC is in session. - Cafeteria tables will have seating markers 3 feet apart... - Elimination of "as needed" registration. - Hours 7:00 am 9:00 am and 3:30 pm 5:30 pm.